pro-football-focus/pypff/README.md

 ```
 pff.get_team(url, key, team_id)
 ```
-In order to retrieve all games from a specific league, run:
+In order to retrieve all games from a specific competition, run:
 ```
-pff.get_games(url, key, league_id)
+pff.get_games(url, key, competition_id)
 ```
 Or alternatively, request a specific game only:
 ```
 pff.get_game(url, key, game_id)
 ```
-In order to retrieve all players from a specific league, run:
+In order to retrieve all players from a specific competition, run:
 ```
-pff.get_players_league(url, key, league_id)
+pff.get_players_competition(url, key, competition_id)
 ```
 Or alternatively, request a specific player only:
 ```